paulinejdavis/bank_tech_test/README.md

 ```
 As a bank account user
 Up to date balance that updates in an instance
-I would like new  deposit
+I would like to deposit and withdraw funds from my account
 ```

 ```